fpl_gameweek

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus other FPL tools.
-There is no mention of alternatives or context where this tool is appropriate.
+The description provides no guidance on when to use this tool versus alternatives.
+There is no mention of context, prerequisites, or scenarios where this tool is appropriate, leaving the agent without decision support.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.